SeongGino/QMamehook/README.md

 ### Why would you NOT use this over MAMEHOOKER?
  - It's barebones: Strictly only supports light gun peripherals over serial (COM devices).
- - It's primarily for Linux: which has no options for this specific niche (Linux light gun users wanting native force feedback) - either [LEDSpicer](https://github.com/meduzapat/LEDSpicer) for Linux, or MAMEHOOKER itself for Windows might be better if you need more devices support.
+ - It's primarily for Linux: which has no options for this specific niche (Linux home light gun users wanting native force feedback) - for more elaborate setups, either [LEDSpicer](https://github.com/meduzapat/LEDSpicer) for Linux, or MAMEHOOKER itself for Windows might be better if you need more devices support.
  - Only supports MAME network output standard: for [DemulShooter](https://github.com/argonlefou/DemulShooter) users, that means MAMEHOOKER is still absolutely required for e.g. TeknoParrot/JConfig games or native Windows games et al (at least, until they too adopt the MAME network standard).
- - It's made by an idiot: Seriously, this is the first of two things I ever made for desktop PCs and my first pair of things using QT. *The entire effectively codebase is like two pages of a single C++ class.* Contributions are welcome though to improve this!
+ - It's made by an idiot: Seriously, this is the first of two things I ever made for desktop PCs and my first pair of things using QT. *The entire effective codebase is like two pages of a single C++ class.* Contributions are welcome though to improve this!

 ### But y tho?
 Because I wasn't happy with the other (or lacking thereof) solutions available, none of which supported simple serial devices for my lightguns, and I got very impatient and whipped this up in a day while working on GUN4ALL-GUI.